Jessica Cruz

 Jessica Cruz, one of the characters known as Green Lantern, is a superheroine appearing in American comic books published by DC Comics.
-Created by Geoff Johns, Doug Mahnke, Ivan Reis and Ethan Van Sciver, she is a member of the Green Lantern Corps and Justice League.
+Created by Geoff Johns and Ethan Van Sciver, she is a member of the Green Lantern Corps and Justice League, as well as the first female human Green Lantern.
 Her first full appearance takes place in Justice League (vol. 2) #31 (August 2014), which is also her first cover appearance.
 Cruz currently operates out of Portland, Oregon.

-The character made her cinematic debut in the animated film DC League of Super-Pets, voiced by Dascha Polanco.